ballerina-platform/ballerina-dev-website/components/integration/code/integration-bbe/connect-with-anything.md

 ---
 title: 'Connect with Anything'
-description: Access thousands of connectors for HTTP APIs (OpenAPI), event APIs (AsyncAPI), GraphQL services, legacy systems, and data stores, allowing seamless data transfer to and from any system, anywhere.
+description: Access thousands of connectors for HTTP APIs (OpenAPI), event APIs (AsyncAPI), GraphQL services, legacy systems, and data stores, allowing seamless data transfer to and from any system.
 image: 'images/powerful-connectivity.png'
 ---